jmstark/16onions/README.md

 You need JDK version 7 or above.

-Additionally, you need Apache Ant to be installed as that is used as a the build system.
+Additionally, you need Apache Ant to be installed as that is used as the build system.

 Building
 ========

-Before you use the testing framework, you should build the code:
+Before you use the testing framework, you should build it:

     ant compile

 Usually the master branch should be stable.
-To check if you didn't pull any broken commit you should run the test suites which test the testing suite --- how ironical!
+To check if you didn't pull any broken commit you should run the test suites which test the testing suite
+--- ironical; I know!

     ant test